Witold6/AI-Biomod/README.md

 The digital mine module is a replicator of matter that digitally generates any chemical elements.
 The digital quantum cuisine module generates any food, such as from a farmer's computer.
 The replicator of the matter is the Wi-Fi link.
 Bio mod quantum regenerator is a replicator of matter capable of regenerating organs, so that it quantitatively repairs them, for example: the quantum cancer disappears without surgery and quantifies the damage in our body without surgery.
+Quantum DNA analysis by resonance, quantum DNA treatment at the DNA level of a given disease by Artificial Intelligence.